DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/DA Modules/Metrology Node.rst

 	Parametric Feature:
 		define fixture in absolute position.
 	Measured Feature:
-		define a region in absolute position, detect feature in the region.
+		define a region in absolute position, detect edge features such as segment and circle in the region.
 	Constructed Feature:
-		define fixture from other features, such as define a mid_point from a segment.
+		define fixture from other features, such as define a mid_point from a segment, or define a circle base on 2 points.

 	After a feature is defined, the feature(or region for measurement features) will appear in the interactive display at position (0,0) user can drag it to proper position.